 - Ventilation System

 The schematic flow of oil starts at the pump, proceeds through filters and coolers, and ends with the oil’s return to the pan after circulating through the engine’s lubrication points.
+The system is designed to maintain optimal oil pressure and temperature, ensuring engine reliability even under extreme load or temperature conditions.

 Schematic of Lubrication Flow